We want our MTV!

 Apparently,

-I know the Moon Man is still the VMA trophy, so maybe just parts of it continued on.
+I didn't know that.
+I know the Moon Man is still the VMA trophy.

-I could see them taking it off the air temporarily because I definitely remember seeing it too, I would guess after 1986.
+I could see them taking it off the air temporarily because I definitely remember seeing it too.
+I would guess after 1986.

 I thought so.